meuter/mockme/README.md

 Extra
 -----

-As an added bonus, for those of you who use scons, you can check the
+As an added bonus, for those of you who use <a href="http://www.scons.org/">scons</a>, you can check the
 <a href="https://github.com/meuter/mockme/blob/master/SConstruct">SConstruct</a> to see how
 mockme can be nicely integrated in a build script.